 April Gardening Tips

 We are lucky to have an excellent growing climate here in the Willamette Valley, and spring gardening really is a treat!
 The sun starts peeking out more, days get warmer and we start to wake up from the gray.
 If you are preparing your garden this season, keep these tips in mind.
-They are not an exhaustive list of to do’s, but will help you do it right the first time.
-The OSU Extension offers great April gardening tips.

 The most important gardening tip to start with is your soil.
 Test it if you haven’t already done so.
 A proper soil pH and nutrient balance (nitrogen, phosphorous and postassium) is the path to getting maximum veggie yields and bloom production.